Lazonby

-Lazonby is a village and civil parish in the Lower Eden Valley of Cumbria; it is located about 8 mi north north-east of Penrith and 24 miles (38 km) south of the Scottish Borders.
+Lazonby is a village and civil parish in the Lower Eden Valley of Cumbria; it is located about 8 mi north-north-east of Penrith and 24 miles (38 km) south of the Scottish Borders.
+Traditionally part of the historic county of Cumberland, it is now within the Westmorland and Furness unitary authority area.

 The total population of the ward of Lazonby, which also includes the nearby villages of North Dykes, Great Salkeld and Salkeld Dykes, was 1,425 at the time of the 2001 UK Census; this figure included 1,011 people between the ages of 16 and 74, of whom 675 were in employment.
 At the time of the 2011 Census, the population had decreased to 976.